We are looking for children's social workers to join our teams across the county.

 The teams are friendly, diverse, with a wide range of skills, we are positive and are well supported by our colleagues within the county.
 The council offers a variety of training opportunities and the directorate is proactive in developing our practice and knowledge."

-We are seeking experienced social workers to join our dedicated teams across Scarborough, Whitby and Ryedale.
+We are seeking experienced team managers and social workers to join our dedicated teams across North Yorkshire.
 This is a fantastic opportunity to be part of an organisation that is at the forefront of children’s social work and continues to influence the rest of the country through our ambitious and forward-thinking ways of working.

-Please see below the different teams that currently have opportunities for experienced social workers.
-To view more details about these specific vacancies and how to apply, please click on the team you are interested in:
+Please see below the different teams that currently have opportunities.
+To view more details about these specific vacancies and how to apply, please click on the position you are interested in:

 We look forward to hearing from you!